jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_docker_v1_repository.md

 * `key` - (Required) - the identity key of the repo

-Arguments for Docker V1 repository type closely matches with arguments for Generic repository type.
+Arguments for Docker V1 repository type closely match with arguments for Generic repository type.